 Narcissistic Personality Disorder and Cognitive Distortions

-According to my research, there’s such a thing as “cognitive distortions” which are often associated with narcopaths, people with NPD (narcissistic personality disorder) and those in psychopathological states.
+According to my research, there’s such a thing as “cognitive distortions” which are often associated with narcissists, people with NPD (narcissistic personality disorder), psychopaths, sociopaths, and anyone else who finds themselves in psychopathological states.

 The first person to study these kinds of distortions was psychiatrist Aaron T. Beck.
 Along with his student David D. Burns, Beck built up significant research on the topic.
 Burns’ 1989 book, The Feeling Good Handbook presented an overview of these twisted thought patterns along with his suggestions on how to eliminate them.